 Kenn Rivers, Director of Surveillance

 Kenn brings more than 30 years of experience to HRM.
-As a retired Special Forces Operator, Kenn also has experience in Military Police Operations, Intelligence Acquisition Specialist, Anti-terrorist training, Special Weapons & Tactics, Protective Security Detail and Investigative experience in both the Private Sector and the US Army.
-Kenn spent 8 years as a Military Policeman, 4 of which as a Military Police Investigator, Evidence Custodian and he worked Undercover with Criminal Investigation Command.
+As a retired Special Forces Operator, Kenn also has experience in Military Police Operations, as an Intelligence Acquisition Specialist, Anti-terrorist training, Special Weapons & Tactics, Protective Security Detail and Investigative experience in both the Private Sector and the US Army.
+Kenn spent 8 years as a Military Policeman, 4 of which as a Military Police Investigator, and Evidence Custodian and he worked Undercover with US Army Criminal Investigation Division (CID).
 He also performed Executive Protection (EP) duties for dignitaries at NATO HQ, Shape Belgium and across Europe.

-In the private sector, Kenn worked as a Criminal Intel Analyst for the Washington State Patrol & Thurston County Sheriff’s office.
+In the private sector, Kenn worked as a Criminal Intel Analyst for the Washington State Patrol & and Thurston County Sheriff’s office.
 He later performed duties as a contracted Management Analyst with Madigan Army Medical Center.
-Kenn has over 11 years of experience working in Surveillance and Counter Surveillance Operations both as a Team Lead, Manager/Evaluator and Team Member with over 1740 hours of multi-mode surveillance techniques and counter surveillance training.
+Kenn has over 11 years of experience in Surveillance and Counter Surveillance Operations both as a Team Lead, Manager/Evaluator and Team Member with over 1740 hours of multi-mode surveillance techniques and counter-surveillance training.
 Kenn specializes in tactical and discrete foot & vehicle surveillance.